 The bombs dropped on Hiroshima and Nagasaki and the atmospheric bomb tests carried out in the 1950’s and ‘60’s were the tragic results of deliberate and premeditated actions.
 Many of the releases of radiation from the military or civilian nuclear industry, however, are well and truly accidental.

-Nuclear accidents in the military date back to the early days of the arms race, when the major powers – the United States, the Soviet Union and Great Britain – developed their atomic weapons in the greatest possible secrecy (*).
+Nuclear accidents in the military domain date back to the early days of the arms race, when the major powers – United States, Soviet Union and Great Britain – developed their atomic weapons wit the greatest possible secrecy.

-These early accidents were the result of a combination of lack of experience, ignorance of many relevant phenomena, and a general disregard for necessary safety precautions.
-Possible environmental consequences did not rate very highly when compared to the strategic objectives.
-Many tests, especially in the Soviet Union, were carried out in previously unspoiled natural areas.
-This seemed the obvious way to minimise the danger caused by the generally lax safety protocols.
+These early accidents were the result of a combination of a lack of experience, ignorance of many relevant phenomena, and a general disregard for necessary safety precautions.
+Environmental consequences did not weigh heavily against strategic objectives.
+The Soviet Union in particular erlied on wide open spaces to mitigate the harmful effects of the laxity then under way.

 The Three Mile Island accident, which took place near Washington DC, resulted in the destruction of a reactor but fortunately caused comparatively little environmental contamination.
 The traumatic effect it left on the American psyche was mainly due to the precautionary displacement of several hundreds of thousands of people.
 The security systems which prevented the Three Mile Island accident from transforming into anything more serious were also in place on the Chernobyl reactor.
 The dramatic consequences of Chernobyl were largely the result of the tragic deactivation of the security systems, and the giant radioactive cloud which has come to represent the Soviet disaster would otherwise have been avoided.